 where the local objective functions $f_{(i)}$ are distributed separately over a network of nodes.
 The network is mathematically represented as a sequence of time-varying graphs $\{\mathcal{G}^0,\mathcal{G}^1,...\}$, and each graph instance $\mathcal{G}^k$ consists of a fixed set of agents $\mathcal{V}=\{1,...,m\}$ and a set of time-varying edges $\mathcal{E}^k$.
 Agents $i$ and $j$ can exchange information at time $k$ if and only if $(i,j)\in\mathcal{E}^k$.
 Each agent $i$ privately holds a local objective $f_{(i)}$, and makes its decision only based on the local computations on $f_{(i)}$ and the local information received from its neighbors.
 The local objective functions are assumed to be smooth.
 We consider both strongly convex and nonstrongly convex objectives in this paper.

-Although decentralized optimization over static graph has been well studied, for example, lower bounds on communication rounds and gradient or stochastic gradient computations for strongly convex and smooth problems are well-known \citep{dasent,scaman-2019-jmlr,ADFS}, and optimal accelerated algorithms with upper bounds exactly matching the lower bounds are developed \citep{richtaric-2020-dist,VRGT-Li20}, for the time-varying graphs, the literature is much scarcer.
-It remains an open problem on how to design practical accelerated methods with the optimal dependence on the precision $\epsilon$ and the condition number of the objectives, which exactly matches that of the centralized counterparts.
+Although decentralized optimization over static graphs has been well studied, for example, lower bounds on the number of communication rounds and gradient or stochastic gradient oracle calls for strongly convex and smooth problems are well-known \citep{dasent,scaman-2019-jmlr,ADFS}, and optimal accelerated algorithms with upper bounds exactly matching the lower bounds are developed \citep{richtaric-2020-dist,VRGT-Li20}, for the time-varying graphs, the problem is more challenging.
+It is unclear how to design practical accelerated methods with the optimal dependence on the precision $\epsilon$ and the condition number of the objectives, exactly matching that of the classical centralized accelerated gradient descent.
 In this paper, we aim to address this question.